LLNL/axom/src/components/lumberjack/docs/sphinx/message_class.rst

 =============

-The Message class holds the information about a single message or multiple messages if it has been recognized as a duplicate and combined via a Combiner class.
+The Message class holds the information about a single message or multiple messages that were combined via a Combiner instance.

 Information
 ###########